Taisunnn/frAInd/README.md

 # frAInd (Your own personal AI friend)

-This FastAPI application enables you to build your own customizable chatbot or virtual friend that engages in interactive conversations with audio output.
+This FastAPI application enables you to build your own customizable chatbot or virtual friend with long-term memory that engages in interactive conversations with audio output.
 It leverages various technologies, including Docker, FastAPI, LangChain, OpenAI's GPT-3 language model and ElevenLabs for voice synthesis.
 ___

 # Getting Started